EPCCed/hpcss25/README.md

 To view the input and output images (fuzzy.pgm and sharpened.pgm), use `module load ImageMagick` then `display fuzzy.pgm`.
 If you cannot get graphics to work on your machine then you can copy the images back to your desktop, but you will have to convert then to a non-PGM format first.
 For example, on Cirrus you can issue `convert fuzzy.pgm fuzzy.png`.
+#### Timing

+The code prints out times: the calculation time and the overall run time.
+The calculation time just measures how long it to to apply the filter to the image **excluding** the IO overheads of reading in the fuzzy image and writing it out; the overall run time is the total time from start to finish.
+To find out how long was spent in IO just subtract the two.

 #### Python example